benja27/Portfolio-setup2/README.md

 You can deploy this project using:

-Double click on the html file
+Double click on the html file or you can go to the live demo
 <!--
 Example: